artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

     $model->getData();
     $model->getData('some_property');

-All database column names should contain only lowercase characters and should use underscores to separate the different words.
+All database column names should contain only lowercase characters and should use underscores to separate different words.
 Properties named in this way can be accessed directly via `get`, `set`, `unset`, `has`, and `is` like this (note that the `Varien_Object` camel-cases the property name):

     $model->getSomeProperty();
     $model->setSomeProperty('toSomeValue');